moss-it/docker-osticket/README.md

 # MySQL connection

-You need to link your MySQL container to this image with the alias name ```mysql```.
+The recommended connection method is to link your MySQL container to this image with the alias name ```mysql```.
+However, if you are using an external MySQL server then you can specify the connection details using environmental variables.

 OSTicket requires that the MySQL connection specifies a user with full permissions to the specified database.
 This is required for the automatic database installation.

 The OSTicket configuration file is re-created from the template every time the container is started.
-This ensures the MySQL connection details are always kept up to date automatically, e.g. when linked container IP addresses changes.
+This ensures the MySQL connection details are always kept up to date automatically in case of any changes.

-## Mandatory settings
+## Linked container Settings

-There are no mandatory settings required when you link your MySQL container with the alias `mysql` with the appropriate environmental variables as per the above example.
+There are no mandatory settings required when you link your MySQL container with the alias `mysql` as per the quick start example.

-## Optional settings
+## External connection settings

-The following MySQL connection settings can be set if required but have sensible defaults.
-You would normally only override these if required for some reason, e.g. connecting to an external database server instead of a linked container.
+The following environmental variables should be set when connecting to an external MySQL server.

+`MYSQL_HOST`

+The host name or IP address of the MySQL host to connect to.
+This is not required when you link a container with the alias `mysql`.
+This must be provided if not using a linked container.

 `MYSQL_PASSWORD`